BoRP: Bootstrapped Regression Probing for Scalable and Human-Aligned LLM Evaluation: Generative Baselines: Prompts and Sensitivity Analysis

 \section{Generative Baselines: Prompts and Sensitivity Analysis}

 We present the three prompting strategies used for generative baselines and their corresponding performance impact.

-Table \ref{tab:prompt_ablation} details the performance of generative baselines under different prompting strategies. \begin{itemize} \item \textbf{Gen (14B):} Best performance is achieved with the "Score-Only" strategy (K-alpha = 0.62).
-Adding reasoning (CoT) degrades performance, likely due to limited reasoning capacity leading to hallucinated justifications. \item \textbf{Gen (Max):} Best performance is achieved with "Score-then-Reason" (K-alpha = 0.73), confirming that stronger models benefit from explicit reasoning steps. \end{itemize} We used the best-performing configuration for each model in the main paper (Table 1).
+Table \ref{tab:prompt_ablation} details the performance of generative baselines under different prompting strategies. \begin{itemize} \item \textbf{Gen (Qwen3-14B):} Best performance is achieved with the "Score-Only" strategy (K-$\alpha$ = 0.62).
+Adding reasoning (CoT) degrades performance, likely due to limited reasoning capacity leading to hallucinated justifications. \item \textbf{Gen (Qwen3-Max):} Best performance is achieved with "Score-then-Reason" (K-$\alpha$ = 0.73), confirming that stronger models benefit from explicit reasoning steps. \item \textbf{Gen (Qwen2.5-14B):} Best performance is again achieved with the "Score-Only" strategy (K-$\alpha$ = 0.565), with "Reason-then-Score" collapsing to K-$\alpha$ = 0.245---a $-0.320$ drop attributable solely to the output protocol on the same backbone.
+This is also the backbone and the output protocol used by the M-Prometheus baseline (Sec.~\ref{sec:experiments}), which provides the natural interpretation of its score below. \end{itemize} We used the best-performing configuration for each model in the main paper (Table~\ref{tab:main_results}).

+\paragraph{Connection to the M-Prometheus Baseline.} M-Prometheus is built on the Qwen2.5-14B-Instruct backbone with the \emph{Reason-then-Score} output protocol (\texttt{Feedback: ...
+[RESULT] N}).
+Our sensitivity analysis (Table \ref{tab:prompt_ablation}) shows that on this backbone, the Reason-then-Score protocol is the most fragile, yielding the lowest performance (K-$\alpha$ = 0.245).
+While M-Prometheus's specialized SFT partially compensates for this protocol-induced loss (raising it to 0.493), it still falls below the untrained \emph{Score-Only} baseline at 0.565.

+Crucially, specialized generative judges like Prometheus are structurally and functionally \textbf{locked} into this specific protocol by their instruction-tuning distribution.
+Unlike general-purpose models, they cannot be easily evaluated under a \emph{Score-Only} paradigm without significant performance collapse.
+In contrast, BoRP reaches 0.690 on the same backbone (Table \ref{tab:main_results}) by bypassing verbal protocols entirely.
+This confirms that the "alignment tax" of generative judges is a structural limitation that BoRP fundamentally sidesteps.

 \begin{tcblisting}{colback=white, colframe=gray, title=Strategy A: Score-Only Prompt, listing only, breakable} # Role You are a professional dialogue quality analyst.
 Your task is to analyze the final agent response within the provided dialogue based on a strict, specified evaluation dimension and its scoring rubric, in an objective, evidence-driven manner, and provide a quantitative score.